 The Transition.
+I’ve written an ebook on this, demonstrating a series of solutions to our 12 big problems.
 While this set of solutions is not difficult, the transition from the dysfunctional to the functional can be daunting, particularly for urban dwellers who may lack the skills or the inclination to change.
 At the same time, urban and fossil fuel resources are very powerful levers for establishing a thriving future!
 We can use bulldozers to reshape the land, we have unprecedented levels of knowledge suggesting models that are more successful than status quo, and there are technologies that may be vital (e.g., converting CO2 to Methenol).

 See this video covering some of this material.